 Most states require voters to provide some form of official identification to verify their identity when they vote.
 Each state has laws regarding how they verify that a voter is indeed who they claim to be.

-Proponents of strict voter identification laws argue that this prevents fraud, while opponents say that fraud is rare and discourages people from voting.
+Proponents of strict voter identification laws argue that this prevents fraud, while opponents point out that fraud is rare and strict ID laws suppress people from voting.
 Because citizens need to follow their region’s voter ID laws, it is important for voters to be aware of their particular state’s requirements.

 The Florida Department of State oversees the Division of Elections, which implements voter identification procedures according to Florida law.
 Each county then has a canvassing board and a Supervisor of Elections that oversee certifying election results and ensuring voter identification laws are enforced.